 On 27 March 2020, in response to the unprecedented situation with COVID-19, the Chief Planner issued helpful advice relating to the implications for the planning process in Northern Ireland.
-The advice can be found here.

 The key takeaways of that advice are as follows: